Pelham, New York

 Pelham /pɛləm/ is a suburban town in Westchester County, approximately 10 miles northeast of Midtown Manhattan.
 As of the 2020 census, it had a population of 13,078, an increase from the 2010 census.
 Historically, Pelham was composed of five villages and became known as "the Pelhams".
 Pelham currently contains two independently incorporated villages: the Villages of Pelham and Pelham Manor.

-Approximately 28 minutes away from Grand Central Terminal by the Metro-North Railroad's New Haven Line, Pelham is home to many New York City commuters and has an active social community for its residents.
+Approximately 35 minutes away from Grand Central Terminal by the Metro-North Railroad's New Haven Line, Pelham is home to many New York City commuters and has an active social community for its residents.
 The Bronx–Whitestone Bridge is approximately 8.5 mi south of the town.
 It is also 13 mi northeast of LaGuardia Airport and 19.5 mi north of John F. Kennedy International Airport.

 Geography

 According to the United States Census Bureau, the town has a total area of 2.4 sqmi.
-It is directly north of the New York City borough of the Bronx, and borders Eastchester, New Rochelle, and Mount Vernon.
+It is directly north of the Bronx, a New York City borough, and borders Eastchester, New Rochelle, and Mount Vernon.

 History

 In 1654, Thomas Pell bought the area within the present-day town from the Siwanoy Indians.
-He named his manor "Pelham" in honor of his tutor, Pelham Burton.

 The Town of Pelham was part of Westchester County when it was established by the post-Revolution New York State legislature in 1788.
 It included all of City Island and present-day Pelham Bay Park east of the Hutchinson River.
 In 1889, the town was incorporated at its current boundaries.
 In 1891, the village of Pelham Manor incorporated.
 In 1896, the village of North Pelham and the village of Pelham incorporated.
 In 1975, the villages of North Pelham and Pelham merged, forming the present village of Pelham.

 The Village of Pelham and the Village of Pelham Manor share several services such as school and recreational activities.
 There is a grassroots movement to continue the consolidation of services in order to reduce taxes.
 Given the differences in debt levels, tax rates, population and tax base such a consolidation has been opposed by many Pelham Manor residents.
 Such a merger is unlikely under current conditions.

 For many years after 1916, Pelham was the headquarters of the Sanborn Map Company, which produced Sanborn maps.

 The Pelham Picture House was added to the National Register of Historic Places in 2010.

+The book, The Haunted History of Pelham, New York, documents the history of Pelham and the region, including ghost stories.